sergibarroso/pi-hole-setup/README.md

 Long story short, DNS protocol uses plain text.
 Any DNS servers that are contacted plus any routers on the path to those DNS servers would be able to figure out which sites you’re visiting.
 As you can imagine this could be easily tracked, logged and even modified.
 Here’s where DNS-over-HTTPS comes into play enabling point to point encryption from the our DNS server to the destination DNS, nobody in between can (easily :D) snoop on or even spoof your web traffic.

-### Why Pi-Hole
+### Why Pi-hole

-From the official web site we read `The Pi-hole® is a DNS sinkhole that protects your devices from unwanted content, without installing any client-side software`, so basically Pi-Hole runs in our local network as a DNS resolver and it kills queries for known bad domains and supports DNS-over-HTTP requests.
+From the official web site we read `The Pi-hole® is a DNS sinkhole that protects your devices from unwanted content, without installing any client-side software`, so basically Pi-hole runs in our local network as a DNS resolver and it kills queries for known bad domains and supports DNS-over-HTTP requests.

 You can find more on its site [pi-hole.net](https://pi-hole.net)